Appliscale/perun/README.md

 #### Protecting Stack

 You can protect your stack by using Stack Policy file.
 It's JSON file where you describe which action is allowed or denied.
-This example allows to all Update actions.
+This example allows to all Update Actions.

 ```ini
 {